 Mark Henry said, 'We are very proud to be a part of this revolution in healthier cooking habits.
 There has been so much emphasis on improving the quality of food being cooked in Australia in recent years, and now we see cooks becoming much more aware of the health benefits, or dangers, of the cookware they are putting all that healthy food into.
 Seasoned iron might not be quite as nonstick as the synthetic coatings, but when it is well-seasoned it is close, and it is all-natural, non-toxic, and forever renewable.
 It just gets better with more cooking, and lasts for centuries, with a little care......not disposable every few years like the synthetic nonsticks.....so it is also more sustainable, and that is something we care deeply about.
 We are immensely proud to be the only production cookware made in Australia, and exporting our new expertise around the world.'

-When it comes to cookware, what are the alternatives to toxic disposable synthetic nonstick pans if you still want some nonstick cooking performance?
+When it comes to cookware, what are the alternatives to toxic disposable synthetic nonstick pans if you demand non-toxic and sustainable cookware, and still want nonstick cooking performance?

-- Enamel-coated (really vitreous glass) cast iron, from reputable manufacturers, is entirely inert and safe.
+3. Enamel-coated (actually vitreous glass) cast iron, from reputable manufacturers, is entirely inert and safe.
 Particularly good for slow cooking of acidic sauce-based foods, though can be very sticky for frying, particularly after some surface scuffing wear.
 Overall durability can be good, for the best brands, though eventually chips will allow rust to penetrate.

-- Solid glass and ceramic/stoneware from the best manufacturers can be excellent inert vessels for slow cooking in the oven, though very inefficient at heat transfer and susceptible to thermal shock cracking for stove-top cooking.
+4. Solid glass and ceramic/stoneware from the best manufacturers can be excellent inert vessels for slow cooking in the oven, though very inefficient at heat transfer and susceptible to thermal shock cracking for stove-top cooking.
+Most are eventually dropped!

 Because synthetic-coated pans have been dominant for two generations, Australian cooks have largely forgotten the natural nonstick properties of seasoned bare iron cookware.
 This is not enamelled cast iron, but real bare cast iron, steel, or wrought iron, on which you build up a natural nonstick layer through 'seasoning' with oil and heat, intentionally, or with lots of cooking.
 There's lots of ways to build your own seasoning, and here's how we do it: www.solidteknics.com/ironcare